-This pretty space is in a new, two bedroom apartment (one person lives here).
 As well as the amenities listed I provide guests with adapters and umbrellas.
-The window has blackout blinds to help you sleep during the short Summer nights and is well insulated, warm and cozy in Winter.
+The curtain has blackout fabric to help you sleep during the short Summer nights and is well insulated, warm and cozy in Winter.

-There is a comfy seat for you for reading and two reading lamps.
+There is a comfy seat for reading and two reading lamps.
 There's plenty of room for clothing with a wardrobe and two sets of drawers.
-Suitcases can be stored either under the bed, or if they're too large, in the living room.
+Suitcases can be stored either under the bed, or if they're large, in the living room.

 The apartment has plenty of space and is decorated in an eclectic style.
-There is a sheltered patio area for outdoor sitting, even on a wet day.
+There is a sheltered patio area for outdoor sitting.

 There's free wifi and a small library of books and dvds for you to use in the living room.
-There's free tea, coffee or hot chocolate too.
+There's also free tea, coffee and hot chocolate.

-As well as your own private room you'll have access to the bathroom (shared with me), kitchen/ living room, the patio area, garden, and the laundry room.
+As well as your own bedroom you will have access to the bathroom (shared), kitchen/ living room, balcony area and roof garden.

-You'll see me around regularly, mostly in the evenings or the weekends as I work during most days.
+You'll see me mostly in the evenings or the weekends as I work during most days.
 I sometimes socialize with guests then.

 O'Connell Street, Dublin's main street, is just around the corner where buses leave for ever destination in the city, including the Dublin tour buses.